Marcel0024/home-server/README.md

 Services include

 * Plex Media Server
-* Radarr, Sonarr, Prowlarr & qBittorrent
+* Radarr, Sonarr, Prowlarr, Overseerr & qBittorrent
 * Home Assistant, Mosquitto, Zigbee2MQTT
 * Pi-hole & Unbound
 * Azure Self Hosted Build Agent
 * Tailscale, Gluetun
-* Watchtower
+* Portainer, Watchtower & Glances
-* Prometheus, Grafana for monitoring
-* Portainer

 Everything is containerized in Docker, and it assumes that the local subnet is 192.168.2.0/24, with the gateway located at 192.168.2.254 and the network interface named eno1.